I. General Questions About a Pituitary Tumor or Pituitary

 their medications as prescribed.

-hallmarks of Cushing's disease in children are weight gain and slowing
+Cushing's disease in children are weight gain and slowing or stopping

-or stopping of growth, resulting in obesity and short stature.
-It is
+of growth, resulting in obesity and short stature.
+It is important to

-child should be evaluated for Cushing's (24 hour Urine Free Cortisol,
+evaluated for Cushing's (24 hour Urine Free Cortisol, best test).

-addressed is the possibility of being a father or mother as an adult.
+possibility of being a father or mother as an adult.
+This concern may

-function, particularly the ability to be a father or mother in the
+particularly the ability to be a father or mother in the future, the

-future, the issue must be discussed.
-Future fertility IS possible
+issue must be discussed.
+Future fertility IS possible without a

-hormone hormones (LH, FSH) can be administered to stimulate the testes
+hormones (LH, FSH) can be administered to stimulate the testes and

 progesterone and production of an egg (ovulation) (women).
 The bottom